nevermore3d/Nevermore_Micro/V6/README.md

 ![Nevermore Micro V6](V6_micro.png)

 Nevermore Micro V6 is here!
-It is designed to supersede both the V4 and V5 duos, which will now be considered legacy designs.
+It is designed to supersede both the V4 and V5 duos, which will soon be considered legacy designs.

 ## What's New?